jularina/fd-sens/GETTING_STARTED.md

 The neighbourhood $\Gamma$ determines the scope of the sensitivity analysis.
 It should therefore contain alternatives that are scientifically or practically plausible.

-## How posterior change is measured
+## How global sensitivity is measured

 The method compares the reference and candidate posteriors using the Fisher divergence: